NVIDIAGameWorks/Streamline/docs/ProgrammingGuideReflex.md

 | **PC Latency Stats** | All | All | All | Always | `sl::PclMarker::ePCLatencyPing` |

 > **NOTE:**
 > The sub-features are distinct to each other without any cross-dependencies.
 Everything is abstracted within the plugin and is transparent to the application.
 The application should not explicitly check for GPU HW, vendor, and driver version.
 The application should do everything the same regardless of sub-feature support and enablement.
-The only 2 exceptions are Reflex UI and Reflex Flash Indicator (RFI).
-The application must disable Reflex UI based on `sl::ReflexSettings::lowLatencyAvailable`.
-And the application must not send `sl::PCLMarker::eTriggerFlash` when `sl::ReflexSettings::flashIndicatorDriverControlled` is false.
+The only exception is Reflex UI; the application must disable Reflex UI based on `sl::ReflexState::lowLatencyAvailable`.

 ### 1.0 INITIALIZE AND SHUTDOWN